aws/amazon-ecs-logs-collector/README.md

 Trying to get docker inspect outputs of the containers... ok Trying to collect docker logs...
 Trying to pack gathered info... ok
 ```

+### Example output in debug mode
-* running with debug mode ( Please note this will restart Docker and ECS Agent to take effect)
+The following output shows this project running with debug mode.
+Note that running in debug mode restarts Docker and the Amazon ECS agent.

 ```
 # bash ecs-logs-collector.sh --mode=debug
 Trying to check if it's running as root... ok